csatuic/cs361-website-old/_labs/lab4.md

 ## gdb

-1. Before we begin, log in to `systems[1-4].cs.uic.edu` or your docker devcontainer, and check out the [github repository]({{page.github_link}}) which contains the practice code for this lab session.
+1. Before we begin, log in to `systems[1-4].cs.uic.edu` or your docker devcontainer, and accept the assignment at [this github classroom link]({{page.github_link}}) which contains the practice code for this lab session.
 For this practice session, we are giving you the source code for the files you will be practicing on - in the homework, you will get only the binaries.

 2. Run make to compile the code.